mininode/mininode/README.md

 ## Developing with Vagrant

 The included `Vagrantfile` runs Debian Jessie and is meant for Virtualbox 5.x on MacOS hosts.
 It mounts the mininode sources at /src.

+    vagrant up
+    vagrant ssh
+    cd /src
+    make

 ## What's the point?